-- Two Phase Commit SQL Syntax - Oracle has two phase commit; however, it is not accessible through SQL commands. - ANSI-SQL Standard Data types (Integer, Boolean, Date, Time, ...) - A zero length string is different than a null string. - Transactional DDL (Including table truncates.) - Table Inheritance (ORDBMS) - Proprietary: Notify Listen - SQL/MED (Management of External Data)
+- Two Phase Commit - Oracle says it has two phase commit.
+And it sort of does through the proprietary implementation of database links. - ANSI-SQL Standard Data types (Integer, Boolean, Date, Time, ...) - A zero length string is different than a null string. - Transactional DDL (Including table truncates.) - Table Inheritance (ORDBMS) - Proprietary: Notify Listen - SQL/MED (Management of External Data)